GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Galosle's Wrap** (*unique*)
 $4,900 , neg.
 Unarmed
 Technically, two of these exist, but they only function if both are adoned on a single creature.
 The linen wraps have been dyed with the writings of ancient prayers and magic.
-When wrapped around a limb, and that limb delivers a critical hit with an unarmed attack, *the attack also influcts the result of a fire attack's critical hit*.
+When wrapped around a limb, and that limb delivers a critical hit with an unarmed attack, *the attack also inflicts the result of a fire attack's critical hit*.
 Additionally, follow up attacks made this way *can be treated as fire attacks*.
 The wraps cannot be destroyed by fire and can allow a wrapped limb to be used to parry or beat fire attacks (and weapons which deliver fire attacks) without ill effect.

 **Heart Stealer** (*unique*)
 $3,400 , 3 lbs.